Jay Peak, United States: Family Ski Guide

 From Boston, you're looking at 3.5 hours minimum, realistically closer to 4 with a kid stop.
 From New York City, budget 6 hours and your sanity.
 Canadian families have a genuine ace: Montréal-Trudeau Airport (YUL) is just 2 hours away, making Jay Peak closer to Montréal than most Vermont resorts are to Boston.

-Jay Peak is basically a self-contained family compound that happens to sit in the middle of nowhere.
-That remoteness you worried about on the drive up?
-It works in your favor once you arrive.
-The resort packed everything you need into one complex, and there's zero reason to leave.
-The waterpark alone would justify the trip for most kids under 12, and the adults-only hot tubs give you a reason to keep them there past bedtime.
+Jay Peak is a self-contained family compound in the middle of nowhere, and that remoteness works in your favor.
+The resort packed everything you need into one complex.
+The waterpark alone justifies the trip for most kids under 12.

 The Pump House